j2commerce/guide/frequently-asked-questions/frequently-asked-questions.md

 **To hide Product filter:** Set HIDE to Product filter.

 **To hide all filters(price filter, category filter, manufacturer filter, product filter):** Set HIDE to Sidebar filters.
-You can change the positon of sidebar filter by changing the position of sidebar filters to Right and Left.
+You can change the position of sidebar filter by changing the position of sidebar filters to Right and Left.

 #### **Re-order checkout fields**